Contact Us for a Free Consultation (213) 542-0979

 Examples of cases where the jurisdiction had to be changed, for example – there was a case years ago where an attorney's dog had attacked and killed somebody in San Francisco.

 There were all kinds of publicity about it.
 Everybody knew about it.
 There was activism; there were protests.
-At that point, you can't really get a fair trial because everybody in San Francisco knows about the case and they have an opinion about it one way or another.
+At that point, you can't get a fair trial because everybody in San Francisco knows about the case and has an opinion about it.

 So, they moved the case to Los Angeles and tried it there.
-That made sense and that's why they changed the venue or the jurisdiction of the case because of some sort of a bias.
+That made sense, and that's why they changed the case's venue or jurisdiction—because of some bias.

-So, unless you can mount an argument like that — I mean, there are cases where publicity is garnered, but that doesn't necessarily mean that the case gets to change venues.
+So, unless you can mount an argument like that, there are cases where publicity is garnered, but that doesn't necessarily mean the case gets to change venues.

-You really have to get something that makes sense.
-I saw another case where a big Superior Court judge who was the main judge – the presiding judge downtown Los Angeles for many years – was arrest for some serious charges.
+You have to get something that makes sense.
+I saw another case where a big Superior Court judge who was the main judge – the presiding judge in downtown Los Angeles for many years – was arrested for serious charges.

-Because everybody knew him in Los Angeles – the judges, the prosecutors, the public defenders, everybody – they moved the case to Orange County and the case was prosecuted and dealt with there.
+Because everybody knew him in Los Angeles—the judges, the prosecutors, the public defenders, everybody—they moved the case to Orange County, and it was prosecuted and dealt with there.

 Peremptory Challenges to a Judge in California

-So, it really just depends on what's going on with the case what the circumstances are.
+So, it depends on what's going on with the case and the circumstances.
 Just because you don't like a judge is not a reason to change the courthouse or location.
-If your attorney feels that a judge is prejudiced against you after you discuss it with him or her, they can file a 170.6 Motion which is a motion to recuse that particular judge.
+If your attorney feels that a judge is prejudiced against you after you discuss it with them, they can file a 170.6 Motion to recuse that particular judge.

-It can't be that you just don't like them.
-You actually have to have facts that they've done something wrong, or they're biased or prejudiced against you for some reason and then your attorney can file a motion to have them recused and they'll probably appoint a Deputy Attorney General from the Attorney General's Office.
+It can't be that you don't like them.
+You actually have to have facts that they've done something wrong or are biased or prejudiced against you for some reason.
+Then, your attorney can file a motion to have them recused, and they'll probably appoint a Deputy Attorney General from the Attorney General's Office.

-Again, if you have an issue where you think venue is a problem, consider some of the things that I'm saying and if you still think venue is a problem, then you sit down with a seasoned criminal defense attorney.
+Again, if you have an issue where you think the venue is a problem, consider some of what I'm saying.
+If you still think the venue is problematic, sit with a seasoned criminal defense attorney.

 You give them the facts of your case.
-If they're local to the courthouse, they'll know the court and have a feel for what it's going to take to change the venue if that's something that you want to do.
-I have you come in and we go everything.
+If they're local to the courthouse, they'll know the court and have a feel for what it will take to change the venue if that's something you want to do.
+I have you come in, and we go everything.

 Filing Motion to Recuse Judge or Prosecutor

-Obviously, I listen to you and if you have a good venue argument then we can try to file a motion or we can do a motion to recuse the judge or the prosecutor, or some other vehicle that makes sense having to do with the facts and circumstances surrounding your case.
+Obviously, I listen to you, and if you have a good venue argument, then we can try to file a motion to recuse the judge or the prosecutor or use some other vehicle that makes sense, given the facts and circumstances surrounding your case.

-But, a lot of times when we talk about the whole issue, we realize this whole venue issue is really a non-issue and you have more issues in your case that are more pressing.
-Like defending the case or negotiating a plea bargain if that's what applicable.
+But a lot of times, when we talk about the whole issue, we realize this whole venue issue is really a non-issue, and you have more pressing matters in your case, like defending the case or negotiating a plea bargain if that's applicable.

-So, I think it's a matter of getting a defense attorney who knows what they're doing and who can help you resolve your criminal case and get you out of the criminal justice system as fast as possible.
+So, I think it's a matter of getting a defense attorney who knows what they're doing and can help you resolve your criminal case and get you out of the criminal justice system as quickly as possible.

 Menu